abhijeet-godspeed/notes/cleaned-prompt.md

    - Input schema validation (already enforced by Godspeed's event schema)

 7. **List of Event Handlers**: (To be filled based on codebase analysis)

-## Compliance Notes

-- Never overwrite existing test files—append only
-- Follow naming and folder conventions strictly
-- Do not assume logic—derive it from code, summary, TRD, and schema only
-- Follow the Godspeed standards strictly